Celebrating 26 years!

 This course is suitable both for Alpine novices and for those who want to learn winter mountaineering and waterfall ice climbing (such as those who have attended a Scottish introductory or a summer Alpine introductory course).
 The itinerary is flexible at the end of the week.

-Technical skills taught on the course include glacier travel, ice climbing, crevasse rescue, ice axe belays and anchors, ropework, crampon and ice axe use, avalanche prediction and using ARVA's (avalanche tranceivers), and equipment selection.
+Technical skills taught on the course include glacier travel, ice climbing, crevasse rescue, ice axe belays and anchors, ropework, crampon and ice axe use, avalanche prediction and using tranceivers, and equipment selection.
+You'll build an appreciation of safe route choice in winter conditions too.

 You learn key skills of waterfall ice climbing and mountaineering, and there is the option of a night in a mountain hut, if you select a route where an Alpine start is required.
 If you'd prefer not to stay in a hut, don't worry as valley accommodation is provided anyway.

-There is a focus through the week on selecting routes in reaction to the avalanche forecasts each day, and each day you will need to be equipped with avalanche tranceiver, probe and shovel.
+There is a focus on selecting routes in reaction to the avalanche forecasts each day, and each day you will need to decide if you need to be equipped with avalanche tranceiver, probe and shovel, as some routes (e.g. valley icefalls or mountain ridges) may be avalanche safe, so each day could be a different choice.

 Dates: these are listed in the column on the right, and they show the live availability from our secure online booking system.
 When you book online, you receive immediate confirmation, your Alpine Information Booklet, course specific kit list and invoice.